MajeedAlabi/War-card-game/README.md

 # War-card game
 ## Features
 This is a simple card game (with some rules changed) made by the power of html, css and vanilla javascript.
 The deck is gottan API.
-You can access the deckofcards API at thus link (<a href="https://www.deckofcardsapi.com/" target="_blank">deckofcardsapi</a>)
+You can access the deckofcards API at this link <a href="https://www.deckofcardsapi.com/" target="_blank">deckofcardsapi</a>

 ## How to play
 - The goal is to have the highest score after all 52 cards.